Baseball Metrics

 Eventually, every evaluation turns toward the same question: how much total value did this player provide?

 WAR is the most widely used answer.
 It estimates how many wins a player contributed above a replacement-level baseline, combining offense, defense, and baserunning into a single number.
-Different calculation systems (FanGraphs fWAR, Baseball Reference rWAR, Baseball Prospectus WARP) produce different results — treat any single WAR figure as an estimate, not a precise measurement.
+Different calculation systems (FanGraphs fWAR, Baseball Reference rWAR, Baseball Prospectus WARP) produce different results - treat any single WAR figure as an estimate, not a precise measurement.
+See tracked prospects and how WAR context informs the call-up model.

 | Level | WAR |